| DocumentationOverviewLet's see how KEna looks at startup:

 right side and at the bottom of the window.
 But there exists also

 faster way.
-We can move around with mouse wheel and meta keys.
+We can move around with mouse wheel and meta keys.2D view

 that any model can also be used as a library.
 The only limitation of